If you're taking a break from your mortgage payments, you might be wondering what happens when your payment holiday ends.

 While you're on your payment holiday, you don't need to do anything.
 We'll write to you before it ends to let you know:

 - Your new monthly payment amount.
 This will be higher than before your payment holiday, to cover the interest charges and payments you missed while you took a break.
-If any element of your mortgage is on a repayment basis your new monthly payment won't initially include any interest which was built up during your payment holiday.
-This interest will be added after your payment holiday ends and will be included in your monthly payment when it is re-calculated in the future.

 - All the options and support available to you after your payment holiday.
 This will include some useful tips and advice on how to get your mortgage back on track.